How the Flue & Hearth Notes™ Chimney Inspection Forms Work

 Step 5.
 What are the options?

 - a.
-If you are writing a report where you want to integrate more copy and pictures, you may want to use the Summary Forms and integrate the Urban Inspection Language™ (model language) which has over 400 paragraphs into your report using the green box codes.
-This is often used in Publisher or Word, then create a PDF and email to your customer.
+If you are writing a chimney inspection report and want to integrate more copy and pictures, the Expanded Long Forms is a great option!
+Using codes at the top of the green boxes, you can integrate the Urban Inspection Language™ (model language), with over 400 paragraphs on chimney conditions, including defects, into your report.
+Images can be added to the form, which is often used in Publisher or Word to create a PDF to present or email to your customer.

 - b.
-If you want a form with the correct diagram displaying the installation type, and something you can fill out by hand (or fillable PDF) the Standard Short Forms may be best.
-The inspection items range from 60-90 plus items.
-Inspection items are placed into Green Box segments based on specific locations in the installation.
-These green boxes (photo below) create talking points making it easier to review each inspected segment with your customer, instead of 60-90 lines!
+The Standard Short Forms may be best if you want a form you can fill out by hand that includes the correct diagram and check boxes pertaining to that installation type.
+This is also available in a fillable PDF.
+The inspection items (NFPA 211 and Annex) range from 60-90 plus items and are placed into Green Box segments based on specific locations and transitions within the installation.
+These green boxes (photo below) create talking points, making reviewing each inspected segment with your customer easier than talking individually about 60-90 items!
 Talk about transparency!

 - c.
 The Summary Report Forms can be used for repeat customers or when you want to keep your Standard Short Forms to file and use the Summary Report to describe the inspection.
-Within this form there are conditions for each green box segment (photo below): Operational Ready, Operational Deficient, and Hazardous.
-It also includes instructions for the customer, invoice/receipt page, disclaimer, customer contact information and space to customize for your company.
-This form creates an easy-to-understand format so the customer can understand the defects.
-Once they understand the defects, it's location within the installation and severity, they will be open to a solution.
-In addition, by categorizing the defects, an Operational Deficient Condition, such as a few cracks in the crown, can be forward scheduled to summer months for repair.
-This way, not all repairs hit them at once.
+Within this form are conditions for segments within that installation type: Operational Ready, Operational Deficient, and Hazardous.
+It also includes instructions for the customer, invoice/receipt page, disclaimer, customer contact information, and space to customize for your company.
+This form creates an easy-to-understand format.
+Once they understand the defects, the location within the installation, and the severity, they will be open to a solution.
+In addition, by categorizing the defects, an operationally deficient condition, such as a few cracks in the crown, can be scheduled for repair in the summer months.
+This way, not all repair costs hit at once.
 They also get good news when a chimney section is in Operational Ready Condition.
 This all contributes to a successful closure.